Why COVID-19 Is Much

 Although many people claim that SARS-CoV-2 is just like the flu, and therefore the global response of self-quaranteening, social distancing, wearing masks, etc. is too severe, this is not true.
 COVID-19 is much more contagious, much more deadly, and much less known and therefore difficult to treat than the flu.
 COVID-19 is also mutating as it moves across the world, which makes it an even greater public health risk.

 Get Tested For COVID-19 Online

 If you are showing symptoms of having a respiratory illness and want to know for sure if it’s COVID-19, the flu, or something else, Genesis Medical Diagnostics is here to help.
 We offer blood tests for COVID-19 online.
 Learn more about how we can help now.
 We partner with the Baylor College of Medicine to provide you with a reliable, fast blood test.
-All the tests we offer are FDA-approved and conducted in a CLIA-approved laboratory.
+All the tests we offer are conducted in a CLIA-approved laboratory.
 If you want peace of mind knowing whether you have been infected or whether you are still contagious, contact us today or directly order a lab test; we will ship it out to you ASAP.